-- 295. Studies in Classical Literatures and Cultures This course is designed to allow a professor to teach in an area of special interest and experience.
+295. Studies in Classical Literatures and Cultures - This course is designed to allow a professor to teach in an area of special interest and experience.
 Prerequisite: permission of instructor.

-Two to Four Credits Both Semesters - 495.
-Studies in Classical Literatures and Cultures This course is designed to allow a professor to teach in an area of special interest and experience.
+Two to Four Credits Both Semesters

+495. Studies in Classical Literatures and Cultures - This course is designed to allow a professor to teach in an area of special interest and experience.
 Prerequisite: permission of instructor.
-Two to Four Credits Both Semesters - 499.
-Internship in Classics This course provides supervised practical experience in anthropology, archeology, paleography, numismatics and epigraphy.
+Two to Four Credits Both Semesters

+499. Internship in Classics - This course provides supervised practical experience in anthropology, archeology, paleography, numismatics and epigraphy.
 Normally junior status and the completion of at least a Classics minor are prerequisites.
 Although ordinarily taken in conjunction with an existing off-campus program, students working together with faculty may make individual arrangements with a local host institution or organization.
 Following consultation with the off-campus coordinator, each applicant for this internship is required to submit a proposal describing in detail the program to be pursued, including the materials which will be submitted; a time schedule for submitting evidence; and the criteria for performance evaluation.
 If possible, proposals should be finalized prior to the semester in which the internship will occur.
 The number of credits to be determined in consultation with instructor and chairperson.
 This course may be repeated for credit.
 Approval of the chairperson is required.

-CLASSICAL LANGUAGES

-GREEK

-- 171. Ancient/Biblical Greek I An introduction to the language spoken and written first in the ancient Greek world and later throughout the eastern Roman Empire.
-Students learn the elements of Greek grammar and vocabulary that are found in authors from Homer to the New Testament, with special emphasis on the latter.
+Both Semesters in authors from Homer to the New Testament, with special emphasis on the latter.
 For students with no previous study of Greek.
+Four Credits Staff Fall Semester

+CLASSICAL LANGUAGES GREEK

+171. Ancient/Biblical Greek I - An introduction to the language spoken and written first in the ancient Greek world and later throughout the eastern Roman Empire.
+Students learn the elements of Greek grammar and vocabulary that are found

-Four Credits Hogan Fall Semester - 172.
-Ancient/Biblical Greek II A continuation of Greek 171.
+172. Ancient/Biblical Greek II - A continuation of Greek 171.
 Prerequisite: Greek 171.

-Four Credits Hogan Spring Semester - 271.
-Greek III A continuation of Greek I and II, with reinforcement of grammar and vocabulary.
+Four Credits Staff Spring Semester

+271. Greek III - A continuation of Greek I and II, with reinforcement of grammar and vocabulary.
 Selected readings from the Gospels and a number of Classical authors.
 Prerequisite: Greek 172, or equivalent.
-Four Credits Fall Semester - 280.
-Practicum in Greek Practical experience in the language in various contexts such as teaching Greek at the elementary level.
+Four Credits Fall Semester

+280. Practicum in Greek - Practical experience in the language in various contexts such as teaching Greek at the elementary level.
 The number of credits granted will be determined by the number of hours involved per week.
 This course may be repeated for credit.
 Prior permission of instructor and chairperson required.